Joshua McGuffie

 Book Chapters

-2022 “The First Accounts of Radiation Sickness” in Making the Unseen Visible: Science and the Contested Histories of Radiation Exposure, eds.
-Jacob Darwin Hamblin and Linda Richards, Oregon State University Press (manuscript in preparation)
+2023 “The First Accounts of Radiation Sickness” in Making the Unseen Visible: Science and the Contested Histories of Radiation Exposure, eds.
+Jacob Darwin Hamblin and Linda Richards, Oregon State University Press

 Reviews